Tirore96/Chess/README.md

 After cloning this repository, open Chess.ipynb.
 Run all cells.
 In the output of the last cell, a board is printed.
 You are black, and you enter a move by using algebraic notation.
 For example you can move your left-most pawn by two squares with a2a4.
 Finish by pressing enter.
 To signal the chess engine to make a move, press enter again.

 # Dependencies?
-Cython (Is included in Anaconda) tensorflow python-chess
+Cython (Is included in Anaconda), tensorflow and python-chess.